 Our municipal government is the City of Peterborough.

 In Ontario, the head of a municipal government is either called the Mayor, the Reeve, or the Warden.
-The members of council are called Councillors or Aldermen.
+The members of the council are called Councillors or Aldermen.

 Municipal governments pass laws to regulate local activities within their control.
 Schools are generally looked after by school boards or commissions elected under provincial education acts.